mythril-forge/vanilla-spells/spells/level-4/dominate-beast.md

 If the Saving Throw succeeds, the spell ends.

 ## At Higher Levels
-When you cast this spell with a 5th-level spell slot, the duration is concentration, up to 10 minutes.
+When you cast this spell with a 5th-level spell slot, the duration is **concentration**, up to 10 minutes.
-When you use a 6th-level spell slot, the duration is concentration, up to 1 hour.
+When you use a 6th-level spell slot, the duration is **concentration**, up to 1 hour.
-When you use a spell slot of 7th level or higher, the duration is concentration, up to 8 hours.
+When you use a spell slot of 7th level or higher, the duration is **concentration**, up to 8 hours.

 ---